Autobianchi Y10: Second series (1989–1992)

-The previous range including the Fire, the Fire LX, Touring, the Turbo and the special series.
-Only the Fire remained as all other versions went out of production along with the 999 cc engine.
-This engine was replaced by the Fire of 1108 cc, which debuted in 1988 with the launch of the Fiat Tipo and, in the case of Y10, was equipped with electronic fuel injection and characterized by a maximum power of 56 hp-metric at 5500 rpm and a maximum torque of 88 Nm at 3000 rpm – i.e. the Fire LX, could reach 156 km/h and accelerate from 0 to 100 km/h in 13.9 seconds.
+The previous lineup - including Fire, Fire LX, Touring, Turbo, and special editions - was rationalised.
+Only the base Fire remained mechanically unchanged; all other variants were discontinued along with the 999 cc engine.
+This was replaced across the range by the new 1108 cc FIRE unit with single-point electronic fuel injection (first seen on the 1988 Fiat Tipo).
+It developed 56 hp-metric at 5,500 rpm and 9.0 kgm of torque at 3,000 rpm.
+The mid-trim Fire LX i.e. achieved a top speed of 156 km/h and accelerated from 0 to 100 km/h in 13.9 seconds.

-The Y10 was withdrawn from sale on the British market at the end of 1991, by which time Lancia sales were in steep decline, not helped by the recession.
-Just over two years later Lancia withdrew from Britain completely.
+The Y10 was withdrawn from the British market at the end of 1991 amid declining Lancia sales exacerbated by the early 1990s economic recession.
+Lancia's complete withdrawal from the UK and all other right-hand-drive markets followed just over two years later.